Anurag3vedi/mern_stack_project/README.md

 # 🏥 Hospital Management System

-Welcome to the **Hospital Management System (HMS)**!
+Welcome to the **ZEE CARE HOSPITAL PVT LTD**!
 This project is a comprehensive solution designed to streamline the administrative and operational processes of a hospital.
 Whether you are managing patient records, staff details, or scheduling appointments, HMS has got you covered.

 ## ✨ Features